mnylc/mnylc.github.io/pages/projects/meetups.md

 title: METRO Meetups
 permalink: /projects/meetups/
 ---
-METRO is proud to support the work of our members through Special Interest Groups.
+METRO is proud to support the work of our members through our METRO Meetups program.
 Each group is convened by leaders in our field around a topic of interest to our wider community.

+Curious about organizing a Meetup?
+[Check out our program guidelines](https://docs.google.com/document/d/1IHJzo1OEb9qMW96k2lnfQYhBWX7-oCiqFS29QOkvKYQ/edit?usp=sharing).

 ## Code4LibNYC ##